Privacy Policy | Hasura GraphQL APIs, Backend & Engine

 - If you wish to place a complaint with regard to privacy requirements or laws, access any of your Information or would like to update or correct any errors in your User Information, please contact our Data Protection Officer/Grievance Redressal Officer, Anand Rajkumar at [email protected] so that we can consider and respond to your request.

-- Response.
-We will respond to your inquiry within thirty (30) days of the receipt.
+- We will respond to your inquiry within thirty (30) days of the receipt.
 Please see Section 14 for details regarding “Contacting Us.”
 You may also have the right to make a GDPR complaint to the relevant Supervisory Authority.
 A list of Supervisory Authorities is available here

-Hasura has further committed to refer unresolved Privacy Shield complaints to the Better Business Bureau, an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit https://www.bbb.org/EU-privacy-shield/for-eu-consumers

-for more information or to file a complaint.
+Hasura has further committed to refer unresolved EU-U.S. DPF complaints to the Better Business Bureau, an alternative dispute resolution provider located in the United States.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit https://bbbprograms.org/programs/all-programs/dpf-consumers/ProcessForConsumers or more information or to file a complaint.
 The services of Better Business Bureau are provided at no cost to you.

-Hasura commits to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of providing our SERVICES to you.
+Hasura commits to cooperate with EU data protection authorities (DPAs), UK Information Commissioner’s Office (ICO) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the EU, UK and Switzerland in the context of providing our SERVICES to you.

 You have the right to access the personal data that we store on you.
 We are subject to the investigation and enforcement powers of the Federal Trade Commission (FTC).
 You may require us to arbitrate your complaints under certain circumstances.
 We will be liable to you for any unauthorized transfers of your personal data to third parties.